 Every residential heat pump sold in this country has an EnergyGuide label, which displays the heat pump's heating and cooling efficiency performance rating, comparing it to other available makes and models.

 Heating efficiency for air-source electric heat pumps is indicated by the heating season performance factor (HSPF), which is the total space heating required during the heating season, expressed in Btu, divided by the total electrical energy consumed by the heat pump system during the same season, expressed in watt-hours.

 Cooling efficiency is indicated by the seasonal energy efficiency ratio (SEER), which is the total heat removed from the conditioned space during the annual cooling season, expressed in Btu, divided by the total electrical energy consumed by the heat pump during the same season, expressed in watt-hours.

 The HSPF rates both the efficiency of the compressor and the electric-resistance elements.
 The most efficient heat pumps have an HSPF of between 8 and 10.

 To choose an air-source electric heat pump, look for the ENERGY STAR® label.
-To qualify for the label, units must have SEERs of 12 or greater and HSPFs of 7 or greater.
-For units with comparable HSPF ratings, check their steady-state rating at -8.3 degrees C, the low temperature setting.
-The unit with the higher rating will be more efficient.
 In warmer climates, SEER is more important than HSPF.
 In colder climates, focus on getting the highest HSPF feasible.

 These are some other factors to consider when choosing and installing air-source heat pumps: